Using YouTube to promote your business or website

 The difference is she has built a list of subscribers interested and focussed to her topic, and so many other youtube success stories are likewise built around followers, unless of course you are a celebrity or artist, in which case users are searching for free ways to listen rather than stumbling upon content.
 The principle is much the same, success stories are based around fans either actual subcribers or phyical fans / listeners around the world, and not as many think simply as a result of the existance of Youtube.

 Also content performs on sites like youtube because it is linked to from external sites, much in the same way as a page on a website will perform better and higher in Search Engine Results Placement (SERPs) the more quality sites link to it.
+You can learn about the importance of link building to websites and how they rank on Google by reading the following blog post.
+We have also posted recently about how to get traction online.

-Additionally the length of a video is a factor because Google rewards pages that have good user metrics, being high time on page, good click through rates and low bounce rates.
+Additionally the length of a youtube video is a factor because Google rewards pages that have good user metrics, being high time on page, good click through rates and low bounce rates.

 So the lesson to learn from Lucy and other success stories on youtube is as follows:-